 They say a truly talented individual is gifted in more ways than one.
-And, when you’re listening to the gentle sound of the clarinet, played by Eric Maskin, Professor of Economics at Harvard, it’s not hard to believe that statement.
-Born into a musical family, Maskin played music from a young age, but it’s not his musical talent that he’s famed for.
+And when you’re listening to the gentle sound of the clarinet, played by Eric Maskin, a professor of economics at Harvard, it’s easy to believe that statement.
+Born into a musical family, Maskin played music from a young age, but it’s not his musical talent that he’s celebrated for.
 In his twenties, Maskin wrote an article that formalized the field of mechanism design in economics.
-This article, recognized by the Nobel Committee in 2007, was inspired by the work of Maskin’s friend and co-laureate Leo Hurwicz, and it set up conditions under which mechanism design theory can be used to achieve social goals.
+This article, recognized by the Nobel Committee in 2007, was inspired by the work of Maskin’s friend and co-laureate Leonid Hurwicz, and it set up conditions under which mechanism design theory can be used to achieve social goals.

 Eric S. Maskin

 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2007